ChanceYoung/ChanceYoung.github.io/_projects/woocommerceintegrationv1.md

 I had never worked with WooCommerce before this project.
 I found it very straightforward to set up a Webhook, and the pre-built trigger topics were extensive enough to cover my use case perfectly.
 I also think they have excellent documentation for their [Rest API](https://woocommerce.github.io/woocommerce-rest-api-docs/) which allowed me to understand the footprint of the JSON objects used by WooCommerce.

 ### .NET Framework 4.8 hosted via IIS
 Although many of my core bachelors degree classes were in .NET Core, the Toolkit used to communicate with our ERP system only supports up to .NET Framework 4.8.
-After *a lot* of Google research, consulting the Toolkit documentation, and a little bit of idea bouncing on Chat GPT, I was finally able to piece together a working monolithic project that I could host on our on-premises IIS server.
+After *a lot* of Google research, consulting the Toolkit documentation, and a little bit of idea bouncing on ChatGPT, I was finally able to piece together a working monolithic project that I could host on our on-premises IIS server.

 ###
 ## The Solution